-I completed my doctorate in 2009, in the School of Sociology and Social Policy at the University of Nottingham.
-This thesis investigated motherhood and priesthood as well as the non-ordained spouses of women priests in the Church of England.
-I also undertook an ESRC Postdoctoral Research Fellowship to continue this research at Durham University in 2011-2012.
-I was Research Fellow on the project: Religion, Youth and Sexuality: A Multi-faith Exploration, at the University of Nottingham.
-This research focused on 18 to 25 year olds from a variety of faith backgrounds in order to understand attitudes and practices around sexuality and how this was negotiated in relation to religious tradition.
+I joined Aston University in 2012.
+My research interests encompass religious identities, gender, feminism, sexuality, youth, clergy families and parenthood.
+My PhD, completed in 2009 and awarded by the University of Nottingham, focused on clergy motherhood in the Church of England as well as male clergy spouses.
+I secured an ESRC Postdoctoral Research Fellowship to continue this research at Durham University in 2011-2012.
+I was also Research Fellow on the project, Religion, Youth and Sexuality: A Multi-faith Exploration (www.nottingham.ac.uk/sociology/rys).
+This focused on 18 to 25 year olds from a variety of faith backgrounds in order to understand attitudes and practices around sexuality and how this was negotiated in relation to religious tradition.
 A podcast about the research is available.
-I was also recently Research Consultant for the European Commission funded project, Citizens in Diversity: A Four-nation Study of Homophobia and Human Rights (www.citidive.eu).
-The British case study, with which I was involved, focused on ascertaining types of homonegativity encountered in the UK context, in order to understand the complexities and nuances relating to contemporary attitudes to homosexuality.
+I am currently undertaking a project on meaning-making around cathedral carol services.